Having bigger, stronger forearms can give you a feeling of confidence. Muscular forearms can also convey a sense of athleticism and strength.

 Do I need to train brachioradialis?

-If you already have a reasonable amount of training experience but find that your forearms are clearly lacking in size, and you want to improve their development, then this brachioradialis exercises is for you.
+If you already have a reasonable amount of training experience but find that your forearms are lacking in size, and you want to improve their development, then these brachioradialis exercises are for you.

 As a general guideline, these exercises can be done 2-3 exercises 1-2 times per week for 2-3 sets of 8-10 reps each.